 An English translation of the 1539 edition has been published in: C.C.
 Love, Macropedius’ Hecastus: A morality play on the Everyman theme (Toronto, 1992).
 The Latin text with the English translation by Love can be downloaded here.

 The playwright Hans Sachs made a German adaptation of the 1539 edition, which appeared in 1549: Ein Comödi, von dem Reichen sterbenden Menschen, der Hecastus genannt.
 This close adaptation, together with the additions from the 1552 edition in a German translation, can be found in: Raphael Dammer and Benedikt Jeßing, Der Jedermann im 16.
 Jahrhundert: Die Hecastus-Dramen von Georgius Macropedius und Hans Sachs (Berlin, 2007), pp. 194-263.
 The German adaptation by Sachs can be downloaded here.

 A Dutch translation of the 1539 edition has been published in: Bernadette Verschelde, Georgius Macropedius’ Hecastus (1539).
 Vertaling, commentaar, vergelijking met Elckerlijc en met Chr.
 Ischyrius’ Homulus (1536) (Licentiate thesis, Ghent University, 1981).
 The Dutch translation by Verschelde can be downloaded here.

-If you are enthusiastic about joining or if you would like to have more information first, please contact dr. Robin Buning: email@example.com.
+If you would like to have more information about the Hecastus Theatre Project, please contact dr. Robin Buning: email@example.com.
 A printable flyer can be downloaded here in various languages: